 Your employer will calculate the income taxes that are withheld from your paycheck.
-It's probably a good idea for you to check your employer's math, and verify the right amount is being withheld.
+It's probably a good idea for you to check your employer's math and verify the right amount is being withheld.

 There are several different methods your employer can use to calculate your federal income tax.
-The two most popular are the wage-bracket method and the percentage method.
+The two most popular are the wage bracket method and the percentage method.
 Each are based on the IRS federal income tax withholding tables.
+To calculate your withholding, your employer will use the withholding worksheets and withholding tables in IRS Publication 15-T, Federal Income Tax Withholding Methods.

-These tables factor in your marital status (married or single), how often you're paid (weekly, monthly, etc.), your gross pay, and the number of withholding allowances you claim on your W-4.
+The applicable worksheet and table will take into account your filing status (single or married filing separately, married filing jointly, or head of household), how often you're paid (weekly, monthly, etc.), your gross pay, and the information you provided in Steps 2, 3, and 4 on your W-4.
 State and local governments that levy income taxes have their own tax withholding tables for your employer to use.